top of page

 The Speartip Tubular Difference

-Speartip Tubular is a premier oilfield pipe distributor that is committed to solving your most pressing problems with expert services and solutions.
-If you’re looking for professionally-made OCTG casings, we have an extensive OCTG casing inventory to choose from.
+SpearTip Tubular is a premier oilfield pipe distributor that provides casing or tubing for your business needs.
+If you’re looking for OCTG casing or need a partner that works closely with OCTG suppliers from across the country, we have an extensive inventory to choose from.

 bottom of page